karanhudia/lottie-editor/README.md

-   yarn start: Starts the development server. yarn build: Builds the app for production. yarn test: Runs the test suite. yarn eject: Ejects the Create React App configuration.
+   yarn start: Starts the development server. yarn build: Builds the app for production. yarn test: Runs the test suite. yarn codegen: Generates the GraphQL types for all schemas yarn type-check: Runs type check yarn lint: Runs linting for the project yarn deploy: Deploys manually on the github pages yarn eject: Ejects the Create React App configuration.
 Use with caution.
    ```